 Introduction of the area

-Adjacent to the arid, mostly uninhabited, and fairly remote 100 km of the southern Angolan coastline is an area of limited geographic but notable ecological prominence.
+Adjacent to the arid, mostly uninhabited, and remote 100 km of the southern Angolan coastline is an area of limited geographic but notable ecological prominence.
 Tigres Island and adjacent bay are a remnant of the pre-1970s peninsula formed by sediment discharged from the Kunene River.
 These features form a rare coastal wetland that plays an important role in the life cycles of many marine and terrestrial fauna (Simmons et al., 2006, Paterson 2007).
 The predominantly sandy island, measuring ~6 km at its widest point and ~22 km in length, has withstood the weathering effects of the Atlantic since the breaching of the isthmus in 1973, and has become an important site for a number of migratory and resident aquatic fauna (Morant 1996b, Simmons et al., 2006, Dyer 2007, Meÿer 2007).
 Approximately 50 km south of Tigres Island is an ecologically significant natural marine-freshwater feature: the Kunene River mouth.
 Although discharge volumes are erratic, this sub-tropical, perennial river may discharge up to 30 million m3 of fresh water per day into the sea.
-This has pronounced physicochemical influences on the adjacent marine habitat (sublittoral to littoral coastal region) to an extent of ~100 km from the river mouth, mostly northwards, but also southwards during certain times of year and during abnormal climatic events, such as Benguela Niños (Simmons et al., 1993, Shillington 2003).
+This has pronounced physicochemical influences on the adjacent marine habitat (sublittoral to littoral coastal region) to an extent of ~100 km from the river mouth, mostly northwards, but also southwards during certain times of the year and during abnormal climatic events, such as Benguela Niños (Simmons et al., 1993, Shillington 2003).
 A lagoon extends 2 km south from the river mouth (Simmons et al., 1993).
 These features provide foraging, roosting and breeding habitat for a range of fauna, including sea- and shorebirds (Braine 1990, Simmons et al., 1993, Anderson et al., 2001, Dyer 2007, Simmons 2010), marine and freshwater reptiles (Griffin & Channing 1991, Simmons et al., 1993, Griffin 1994, Carter & Bickerton 1996, Griffin 2002), crustaceans (Carter & Bickerton 1996), marine and freshwater fish species (Simmons et al., 1993, Hay et al., 1997, Fishpool & Evans 2001, Holtzhausen 2003), as well as resident (Meÿer 2007) and transient marine mammals (Paterson 2007).
-Thus, based on these factors and the fact that the Tigres Island-Bay area is integrally linked to the Kunene River mouth and the immediately adjacent environment, Kunene-Namib is described herein as an area meeting EBSA criteria.
+In this region the presence of the Cape Fur Seal (Arctocephalus pusillus) is verified.
+This species is strongly associated with the cooler waters of the Benguela Current ecosystem and, therefore, its distribution extends to the western coast of southern Africa to the south of Angola.
+A. pusillus are most common in southern Angola, where there is a large colony in Tigres Bay (Morais et al., 2006).
+Weir (2013) found that this was the most common marine mammal species in the Benguela region but rarely seen in the northern-most regions.
+This confirms the link between the northern Angolan section of the EBSA and the Namibian sections.

 Description of location

-The delineated area extends along the shore approximately 100 km north of the Kunene mouth into southern Angola (24 km north of Tigres Island), and 40 km south of the Kunene mouth into northern Namibia, with an offshore “tongue” extending a further 14 km south.
-The maximum offshore extent is approximately 100 km, although the Namibian sections extend only 30 km offshore.
-The focus area includes the Tigres Bay lagoon and approximately 12 km of the Kunene estuary.
-Kunene-Namib is well within the national jurisdictions of the two neighbouring countries it straddles (i.e., Angola and Namibia), with >80 % of the area falling within Angolan jurisdiction.
-In Namibia, this EBSA borders the Skeleton Coast Park; and in Angola it borders the Iona National Park.
+The delineated area extends along the shore approximately 170 km north of the Kunene mouth into southern Angola (to the northern boundary of Iona National Park at Curoca River), and 40 km south of the Kunene mouth into northern Namibia.
+The maximum offshore extent is approximately 100 km, although the Namibian section extends only 40 km offshore.
+The EBSA includes the Tigres Bay lagoon and approximately 12 km of the Kunene estuary.
+Namibe is well within the national jurisdictions of the two neighbouring countries it straddles (i.e., Angola and Namibia), with >80 % of the area falling within Angolan jurisdiction.
+In Namibia, this EBSA borders the Skeleton Coast National Park; and in Angola it borders the Iona National Park.
+It has a total area of approximately 15,000km2.

 Feature description of the area